 An equation is part of a class definition.
 A scalar equation relates scalar variables, i.e., constrains the values that these variables can take simultaneously.
 When n-1 variables of an equation containing n variables are known, the value of the nth variable can be inferred (solved for).
-In contrast to a statement in an algorithm section, an equation does not define for which of its variable it is to be solved.
+In contrast to an algorithm section, there is no order between the equations in an equation section and they can be solved separately.